Based on multiple, recent interviews and his book, Dr. David Sinclair’s supplement and longevity drug stack is as follows:

 Note that Dr. David Sinclair is not affiliated with NOVOS.
 NOVOS is an independent Public Benefit Corporation with a diverse team of world renowned longevity scientists; this post is an independent analysis of Dr. David Sinclair’s supplementation routine.

-David Sinclair is a professor at Harvard University who has been studying aging for the better part of his academic career.
+David Sinclair, 54 years old, is a professor at Harvard University who has been studying aging for the better part of his academic career.

-Dr. David Sinclair’s main research interest is the epigenetics of aging, with a focus on epigenetic reprogramming of aging (e.g. via Yamanka factgors), NAD+ metabolism and sirtuins, and NAD+ precursors like NR and NMN.
+Dr. David Sinclair’s main research interest is the epigenetics of aging – one of the 12 causes of aging – with a focus on epigenetic reprogramming of aging (e.g., reversing aging via Yamanaka factors), NAD+ metabolism and sirtuins, and NAD+ precursors like NR and NMN.

-So what supplements does Professor David Sinclair take to live longer?
+So what supplements does Dr. Sinclair take to live longer?

 For example, in his book Lifespan, he mentions on page 304 that he takes NMN and resveratrol every morning, often mixed in his yogurt.

-Nicotinamide Mononucleotide (NMN), 1g per day, in the morning.
+1. Nicotinamide mononucleotide (NMN), 1g per day, in the morning

 Our view: We are enthusiastic about NMN.

-Our view: We are lukewarm about resveratrol.
+Our view: We don’t believe there is adequate evidence supporting resveratrol in humans.
 We believe pterostilbene is better.

 Our view: We are cautiously optimistic about metformin, keeping in mind some caveats.

-Metformin has shown to extend lifespan in various organisms, including mammals (R,R).
-In humans, we see that diabetics taking metformin actually live longer than healthy non-diabetics who obviously don’t take metformin.
+In humans, we see that diabetics taking metformin actually live longer than healthy non-diabetics who obviously don’t take metformin (R).
 This was not the case for diabetics on other anti-diabetic drugs.